IBM/cp4ba-jam-in-a-box/docs/24.0.0/Solutions/Client Onboarding/README.md

 ## Support

-We aim to support successfully utilizing our Jam-in-a-Box.
+We aim to support successfully utilizing our assets as part of Jam-in-a-Box.
+For questions and issues around Apollo Business Automation, please reach out to its <a href='https://techzone.ibm.com/collection/apollo-business-automation' target = '_blank'>authors</a>.

+For questions and issues around the Client Onboarding labs:

 **Business Partners (require an invitation) and IBMers**